 School Programs and Educational Activities are offered for students from kindergarten to Grade 8 from Wednesday to Friday during the months of May, June, September and October.

 The museum's food service is known for both its quality and affordability.
 Specializing in refreshments and baked goods made from scratch and served overlooking heritage gardens, our food service is a unique addition to the site.

-Tea on the Lawn and Boxed Lunches are available from May 17 to September 3 on Wednesdays, Thursdays, Fridays, and Sundays, from 11 am until 4 pm, rain or shine.
-Indoor tea service is also available to groups by reservation during the rest of the year.
+Tea on the Lawn and Boxed Lunches are available from May 17 to September 3 on Wednesdays, Thursdays, Fridays, and Sundays, from 10:30 am until 4 pm, rain or shine.
+Indoor tea service can be arranged for groups during the rest of the year.
 Reservations are recommended to avoid disappointment.